-Gabriel, Roeder, Smith & Company (GRS) was engaged by the Office of the State Auditor to review calculations related to the 2019 disclosures the State will include in its Comprehensive Annual Financial Report (CAFR).
+Gabriel, Roeder, Smith & Company (GRS) was engaged by the Office of the State Auditor to review calculations related to the 2020 disclosures the State will include in its Comprehensive Annual Financial Report (CAFR).

 This report covers the work of the second engagement.
-A report covering the work of the first engagement was issued December 4, 2019.
+A report covering the work of the first engagement was issued November 20, 2020.
 In that report we stated the following:

-"In our opinion, the assumptions and methods used in the 2018 valuations of the aforementioned plans are reasonable and comply with the Governmental Accounting Standards Board (GASB) Statement Nos.
-67 and 74 and are in compliance with practices promulgated by the Actuarial Standards.
+"In our opinion, the assumptions and methods used in the December 31, 2019 valuations of the aforementioned plans are reasonable and comply with the Governmental Accounting Standards Board (GASB) Statement Nos.
+67 and 74 and comply with practices promulgated by the Actuarial Standards.

-Based on our test lives review and our review of the funding and GASB reports, we certify that the plans' actuarial valuation was prepared in accordance with pronouncements issued by the Governmental Accounting Standards Board (GASB), principles and practices prescribed by the Actuarial Standards Board, and that the actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures (with the exception of the disclosure requirements discussed" in our December 4, 2019 report).
+Based on our test lives review and our review of the funding and GASB reports, we certify that the plans' actuarial valuation was prepared in accordance with pronouncements issued by the Governmental Accounting Standards Board (GASB), principles and practices prescribed by the Actuarial Standards Board, and that the actuarial calculations were performed by qualified actuaries in accordance with accepted actuarial procedures (with the exception of the disclosure requirements discussed herein [in our November 20, 2020 report])."